How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 Companies registered under Section 8 of the Companies Act of 2013 work towards societal welfare.
 As a company, you may choose to promote commerce, art or science.
 Or you could work towards making sports and education accessible to all.
 As a Section 8 company, you must apply your earned profits to the welfare of these objectives.

-There are quite a few advantages applied to a Section 8 Company.
-These include –
+There are quite a few advantages applied to a Section 8 Company which are:

 • A Section 8 company enjoys all the privileges of a limited company.
 This means that the shareholders are not personally responsible for the company’s debts.